Seteco/Somorrostro/mynetdata-menu-item.md

 ## Which is the default registry?

-`registry.my-netdata.io` which is currently served by `london.my-netdata.io`.
-This registry listens to both HTTP and HTTPS requests.
+`https://registry.my-netdata.io`, which is currently served by `https://london.my-netdata.io`.
+This registry listens to both HTTP and HTTPS requests but the default is HTTPS.

 #### Can this registry handle the global load of netdata installations?